Yan Long

 Global and transnational sociology, political sociology, health and medicine, organizations, gender and sexualities

 Yan Long studies the interactions between globalization and authoritarian politics across empirical areas such as health, civic action, gender, development and technology with a geographic focus on China.
-Her research falls into four broad areas:
+Her research falls into three broad areas:

-(1) Transnational Institutions, Authoritarianism, and Public Health.
-Long's first book analyzes the evolving relations between infectious disease and authoritarian state building by tracing the evolution of public health systems in China .
+(1) Transnational Institutions, Authoritarianism, and Public Health: Long's first book analyzes the evolving relations between infectious disease and authoritarian state building by tracing the evolution of public health systems in China .
 She focuses on how foreign interventions drove the formation of Chinese public health technocrats between 1978 and 2018 by highlighting the interactions between transnational organizations, Chinese health departments, and local social movements.

 She also studies topics such as why social health insurance reform fails in the Global South.
 Her analyses examines how local cultural discourses and community relationships around gender and class mediates the impact of institutional reform on individual health-seeking behaviors.

-(2) Transnational Social Movements and Civic Action.
-Long's articles examine the impact of globalization on state repression and social movements.
+She also examine the impact of globalization on state repression and social movements.
 Her ongoing work looks into the rise of quantification in human rights that favors certain local community advocacy groups such as Chinese gay men organizations with higher economic and cosmopolitan standing.
 She also studies feminist movements in Asia.

 Representative Publications